 This fable states that the resin or the true Shilajit is an alchemical substance, which can only be made by highly enlightened sages in India.
 Companies and persons proliferating this myth usually weave it with spirituality and higher consciousness.
 These “alchemical” resins or powders usually come with pictures of saints, sacred geometry and special persons, whom only the trader has access to.
 Also, the merchant will add that such Shilajit is given only to him by the Sage/Indigenous person and everything will be enshrined in mystery.

 In reality alchemy as a science practically disappeared around the 17th century in favor of early chemistry.
 The core claims of medieval alchemists to be able to transform lead into gold were proven to be not true.
 Modern physics and chemistry understand the atomic nature of matter and no one on the planet so far was capable transform one element into another.

-Situation with mineral pitch resin is to straightforward for this myth to have any validity behind it.
-The resin (known by regional names of Mumie, Shilajit and Salajeet) has been sourced and processed for human consumption for millennia.
+The situation with mineral pitch resin is too straightforward for this myth to have any validity behind it.
+The resin (known by regional names of Mumie, Shilajit, and Salajeet) has been sourced and processed for human consumption for millennia.
 The traditional manufacturing process is extensively described in the literature, is rather primitive and is very well understood.
 There is nothing alchemical about it.